 by Dimitris Papadakis

-initially posted in this blog article
+initially posted in a blog article now offline.
+But he also posted it elsewhere

 I stumbled on your site, and I think I’m more perplexed than compelled to participate.
 I couldn’t agree more about the search for the ultimate and absolute truth, being the one and only need of mankind.
 However, among the numerous questions that come to mind about the nature and purpose of this website, include: